 Now that you’ve eaten, let’s walk again.
 Go back to the river Main, but stay on the North bank and walk about ten minutes till you reach the ‘Äquatorialsonnenuhr’, the equatorial sundial, that at its inauguration in 1951 was the largest of its kind in the world.

 Putting together this itinerary for a sunny day, I tried to avoid museums.
-But getting informed on Frankfurt’s vast Jewish history should be crucial, so pay this museum, that shows the excavations of the early Jewish quarter and the cemetery and is a memorial for the deported Jews, a visit.
+But getting informed on Frankfurt’s vast Jewish history should be crucial, so pay this museum, which shows the excavations of the early Jewish quarter and the cemetery and is a memorial for the deported Jews, a visit.

 At this park named after the wealthy Bethmann-family, the Chinese Garden and the Square of the Heavenly Peace were installed in 1989.

 The last stop of this afternoon’s walk is the historical fortification with the casemates.
 If you are really into history, you should definitely visit the “Historisches Museum”, the very complete history museum which is located just around the corner from the ‘Römer’ where you had lunch, so that you can adjust this itinerary thusly.

 It’s the Schirn Art Gallery that has no permanent collection but organizes outstanding exhibitions from the Classic Modern to contemporary art.

 The next museum – the Museum of Modern Art (MMK) – is also less than five minutes away, and therefore it’s not possible to get there by public transport.
-The MMK actually consists of tree venues – the MMK1 at the Domstraße, the MMK3 across the street, and the MMK2 – which actually is my favorite, but to get there is quite a walk since it’s located way up high in the ‘Taunus Tower’ (see the ‘Nightcap’-picture below).
+The MMK actually consists of three venues – the MMK1 at the Domstraße, the MMK3 across the street, and the MMK2 – which actually is my favorite, but to get there is quite a walk since it’s located way up high in the ‘Taunus Tower’ – see the ‘Nightcap’-picture below.

 So let’s focus on the MMK1.
 The outside of the building looks like a dull ministry from the 1970s and nobody would expect something appealing inside.